trimoni/Event-Planning/README.md

 Button Colors & Cards for 'Events' were utilized from Bootstrap.com, which is licensed by MIT - [link](https://getbootstrap.com/)

+Animation on Navigation bar for 'Events' & 'Interests' were utilized from animate.css, created by Daniel Eden, Elton Mesquita, and Waren Gonzagawhich - [link](https://animate.style/)

 ## Ice Box ❆

 - [ ] Dark Mode